• Four postings packed full of realistic artefacts and documents that make you feel like a genuine detective.

 • Can be played by one or more investigators making it an excellent gift for one child or the perfect shared experience for siblings.

-It all starts with an unexpected letter from the Archive of Unsolved Mysteries.
+It all starts with an unexpected letter from the Custodian of Unsolved Mysteries.

 You have been nominated to help investigate one of our unsolved mysteries.